tedneward/Azgaarnoth/Creatures/Harpy.md

 **Challenge** 1 (200 XP)

 **Flyby.** Harpies have learned how to attack while moving swiftly through the air.
-As a result, if a harpy moves and attacks a creature, it may use Disengage as a bonus action to avoid a reaction melee attack from the target.
+As a result, if a harpy uses the entirety of its Move to climb for one round, it can then move, attack a creature, and use Disengage as a bonus action to avoid a reaction melee attack from the target so long as it moves at least five more feet away from the target after the attack.

 ## Actions
 **Multiattack.** The harpy makes two attacks: one with its claws and one with its club.